alhassy/emacs.d/README.md

     ;; (setq org-pretty-entities t)
     ;; to have \alpha, \to and others display as utf8 http://orgmode.org/manual/Special-symbols.html

+The following is now disabled &#x2013;it makes my system slower than I'd like.

     ;; Let's set inline images.
     (setq org-display-inline-images t)
     (setq org-redisplay-inline-images t)